Resources

 Geographic Preferences

-In the 2026 MyERAS cycle, most applicants will still be able to use the Geographic Preferences section to indicate up to three preferred geographic regions.
-However, Otolaryngology and Orthopaedic Surgery have opted out of geographic preference signaling.
+In the 2027 MyERAS cycle, most applicants will still be able to use the Geographic Preferences section to indicate up to three preferred geographic regions.
+However, a pilot for opting out of this section at the specialty level includes Otolaryngology and Orthopaedic Surgery opting out of geographic preference signaling.
 Students applying in these specialties will be able to indicate geographic preferences, but programs in these specialties will not see them.
 Accordingly, applicants dual applying to one of these two specialties and another specialty will have the ability to send geographic preference signals to the other specialty.
 Programs in Otolaryngology and Orthopaedic Surgery will NOT receive those signals.

 All deadlines and information may be subject to change.
 The University of Chicago Pritzker School of Medicine Career Advising team closely monitors and updates information received from AAMC, ERAS, NRMP, other application platforms, and individual programs as it becomes available.
 The general advising calendar provides current dates and timelines.